diclophis/versioning-file-cabinet/doc/README.md

 # versioning-file-cabinet

-versioning-file-cabinet is a multi-discipline HTML file server.
+versioning-file-cabinet is an HTTP server that automatically tracks resource versions based on triggers from file system events of folders programmed into a `Folderfile`